 Spots or Discoloration

-Serious problems with teeth can sometimes appear on the surface as white, brown or gray spots or discoloration of the whole tooth.
-It’s true that teeth can yellow with age or because of stains from food and drinks, so when should you call your dentist?
-If you notice any discoloration that seems unusual, sudden or concerning, it’s best to call your dentist for an exam to assess the condition of your teeth, as even prematurely yellowing teeth can be an early sign of decay or poor dental health that may need to be addressed.
+Serious problems with teeth can sometimes appear on the surface as white, brown, or gray spots or discoloration of the whole tooth.
+It’s true that teeth can be yellow with age or because of stains from food and drinks, so when should you call your dentist?
+If you notice any discoloration that seems unusual, sudden, or concerns, it’s best to call your dentist for an exam to assess the condition of your teeth, as even prematurely yellowing teeth can be an early sign of decay or poor dental health that may need to be addressed.